 Depending on the problem presented, your dentist can provide a variety of choices that best suit you and your lifestyle for the long term.
 For example, if you have misaligned (wonky or crowded) teeth, but don’t want the traditional metal ‘train track’ style braces for personal reasons, there are options to try alternatives such as ceramic brackets (tooth-coloured braces), Invisalign (clear braces) or lingual (behind the teeth) braces.
 If you have severe staining, there are lots of hygiene treatments and teeth whitening options that can be completed within a dental practice, or with a prescribed kit from home.
 Some simple ‘composite bonding’ (tooth coloured resin material) added to your teeth can often achieve a great result for a smile makeover in a very simple, easy and instant way.

 Although the price of ‘Turkey Teeth’ may be appealing, there is a reason that it is so cheap- and that reason is usually that the quality of materials used, the lack of time taken to prepare people for treatment and plan carefully, plus the short amount of time taken to complete the procedures are not enough to guarantee safe, healthy and long lasting dental health.
 At a time when the cost of living is rising, the price of UK dentistry procedures can be off putting, but Portman practices offer 0% finance options on dental work, making the cost manageable for your budget.
-It’s worth noting also that many who are presenting problems following poor dental work completed abroad, meaning that more money may need to be spent on travelling within the UK to find a dentist that will accept such cases.
+It’s worth noting also that many UK dentists (including NHS practices) are refusing to treat patients who are presenting problems following poor dental work completed abroad, meaning that more money may need to be spent on travelling within the UK to find a dentist that will accept such cases.
 In case of confusion – speak to your dentist first!

 If you are still tempted to travel abroad for dental work, we would recommend speaking to your UK dentist first.
 They can talk you through their professional opinion on any dental work that you might need, and provide advice for the kind of questions that you can ask the dental practice that you’re thinking of visiting overseas.